Samir-Alam/Academic-Assistant/README.md

 # Academic-Assistant

+## Description

-An academic assistant for the students to help them keep track of there projects
+    An __Academic Assistant__ for the students to help them keep track of there academics.